 At age 29, Judge Cubbage, being a single mother and longing to do more, not just for herself, but to show her daughter that she could truly be anything she wanted to be if she set her mind to it and aspired to reach her goals, decided it was time to walk out her destiny.
 It was at that pivotal point in her life that she applied and was accepted into North Carolina A&T State University.
 Her time at North Carolina A & T was nothing short of amazing.
 After graduating from NC A & T, she went on to the University of North Carolina at Chapel Hill School of Law to fulfill her calling to practice law and serve the citizens of her country.

-Judge Cubbage began her legal career as an Assistant District Attorney in Guildford County, prosecuting cases for the State of NC.
+Judge Cubbage began her legal career as an Assistant District Attorney in Guilford County, prosecuting cases for the State of NC.
 This part of her career helped to shape and mold all that was to come next.
 In her experience as an ADA , Judge Cubbage learned that most people just want an opportunity to be heard.
 To know that someone cares about their side of the story.
 That was victims and defendants alike.
 One of the most rewarding experiences of her career has been practicing in the juvenile drug court as well as the mental health court.
 Watching the change take place right before her eyes as each defendant came to each session, knowing that they needed treatment rather than incarceration was truly rewarding.
 Judge Cubbage migrated to the Attorney General's Office after 5 years as an ADA.
 There she was able to gain experience as a defense attorney for the State of NC.
-Judge Cubbage practiced in civil law where she litigated cases before the Industrial Commission as well as before the Court of Appeals (by briefs).
+Judge Cubbage practiced in criminal and civil law where she litigated cases before the Industrial Commission as well as before the Court of Appeals (by briefs).
 Judge Cubbage also was able to gain valuable experience arguing criminal appellate cases by briefs to the Court of Appeals.